bespinian/blog/content/posts/vault-migration/index.md

 ### 13. Modify the ingress of the old Vault to forward connections via proxy

-With the proxy service in place, we modify the existing ingress to forward all requests to the proxy.
+With the proxy service in place, we recreate the ingress for the old Vault instance but configured to forward all requests to the proxy.

 - Edit the old ingress and update